-270º stunning sea views of the Mediterranean and Pyrénées from the air-conditioned villa
+270º stunning sea views of the Mediterranean and Pyrénées from the air-conditioned villa and pool area.

 English text version below photos!

 Languedoc-Roussillon regionen omfattede departementerne Aude, Hérault, Gard og Lozère samt departementet Pyrénées-Orientales, der svarer til provinsen Roussillon.
 I 2016 indgik Languedoc-Roussillon i den administrative region Languedoc-Roussillon-Midi-Pyrénées, der da fik ca. 5,7 mio. indb.

 Klimaet er subtropisk på kystsletten med varme, tørre somre og milde vintre.
 Languedoc-Roussillon er Frankrigs største vinområde med 350.000 ha og mere end 1/3 af landets vinproduktion.
 Hele området har et stort potentiale og kaldes ofte for Frankrigs Californien.

 Cerbère er den sidste by på den franske middelhavskyst, få kilometer fra den spanske grænse i Pyrenæerne.
 Naturen, kystlinjen og strandene i de små bugter er ganske særlige og deres lige findes ikke andre steder i Frankrig.